 The ‘Cats (3-4, 1-3 NWC) showed signs of panic defensively, although they were able to clear the ball out of the box and maintain short spurts of possession.

-Goalkeeper Grant Loriaux (Soph., West Linn, Ore.), starting in place of an injured Scott Goodman (Soph., Newberg, Ore.), was pressured early and often.
+Goalkeeper Grant Loriaux (Jr., West Linn, Ore.), starting in place of an injured Scott Goodman, was pressured early and often.
 He did well to establish command of his box, and kept composure through constant pressure from Puget Sound throughout the game.

-Domenico Del Prete (Fr., Tigard, Ore.) was the target of several through balls played from the Wildcats’ midfield, and had a couple good looks through the middle part of the first half.
+Domenico Del Prete (Soph., Tigard, Ore.) was the target of several through balls played from the Wildcats’ midfield, and had a couple good looks through the middle part of the first half.

 The Loggers (7-1-1, 4-0 NWC) progressively built pressure on Linfield’s defense, and created a golden opportunity with 24 minutes to play in the first.
 Landon Gauthier slotted a pass through the ‘Cats back line to Zisette, who cashed in from 12 yards out.